fatiando/choclo/doc/overview.rst

 Since we are updating the values of ``results`` on each iteration, it's advisable to parallelize the loop over the observation points.
-By setting ``parallel=True`` in the decorator we are telling Numba to pararellize this function, otherwise Numba will reinterpret the ``numba.prange`` function as a regular ``range`` and run this loop in serial.
+By setting ``parallel=True`` in the decorator we are telling Numba to parallelize this function, otherwise Numba will reinterpret the ``numba.prange`` function as a regular ``range`` and run this loop in serial.

 .. note::